 Not always.
 Yes, you get more range using these modes, but you also open up other potential for exposure issues.
 Now you’re no longer using a consistent exposure from one shot to the next.
 Changing your metering by moving from a face to a dark shirt will change your exposure.

-In other cases, you could move into different light that is beyond the range of the automatic exposure triangle.
+In other cases, you could move into different light beyond the automatic exposure triangle range.
 Maybe you need more or less ISO, or a change in shutter speed.

 I’m not suggesting that there is a perfect mode.
 You just have to watch the meter reading to make sure you’re not allowing your exposure to go wonky.

 As with focus, there are some things you can recover in post-processing and some things you can’t.
 When your exposure is so bad that you lose detail in the highlights or shadows, you’re not going to magically get it back.
 You can do a lot these days with a RAW photo to reduce highlights and raise shadows, but there are limits.

 Have you ever seen a photo of a person on vacation holding an object up to the camera because they thought it was interesting?
 If so, did you think it was an interesting photo?

 Of course not.
 That’s because there is nothing interesting about someone holding a vase or a fish.
 Maybe the item was interesting to them and they wanted a snapshot memory, but it’s a crappy photo because it means nothing to anyone else.